pearll16/Thea/CONTRIBUTING.md

-# Contributing to Thea: AI Therapist
+# Contributing to Zen: AI Therapist

-Thank you for considering contributing to Thea!
+Thank you for considering contributing to Zen!
 Your involvement is essential in enhancing the capabilities of this AI therapist and making a positive impact on users seeking emotional well-being.

 ## How Can You Contribute?

 ### Reporting Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/shviam-2018/Thea/issues).
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/shviam-2018/Zen/issues).
 When reporting issues, include a detailed description of the problem, steps to reproduce it, and any relevant information about your environment.

 ### Feature Requests

-If you have ideas for new features or enhancements, feel free to submit a feature request through the [issue tracker](https://github.com/shviam-2018/Thea/issues).
+If you have ideas for new features or enhancements, feel free to submit a feature request through the [issue tracker](https://github.com/shviam-2018/Zen/issues).
 Describe the proposed feature, its use case, and any additional context that might be helpful.

 ### Code Contributions